jtmoran/SecureChange-Request-Addon-Script/README.md

     SN_PASS = ""
     ''''

-Add the specified configuration parameters and their appropriate values to `./bin/integrations/integration_config.txt` to configure the integration for use.
+Add the specified configuration lines and their appropriate values to `./bin/integrations/integration_config.txt` to configure the integration for use.

 #### Developing Integrations